18 Outdoor Adventures to Do with Kids In Michigan Before They Turn 18

 Michigan Summer Bucket List for Kids

-As a lifelong Michigan resident whose traveled extensively throughout the Great Lakes State with my family, I’ve created a list of our favorite outdoor experiences.
-Narrowing it down, I’ve selected both lesser known destinations and popular one-of-kind experiences that can only be found in the great state of Michigan.
-Here are eighteen suggestions of things to do in Michigan with kids before they turn 18, the vast majority of the experiences are inexpensive or free with a recreation passport that gets you entry to all Michigan state parks.
+As a lifelong Michigan resident who’s traveled extensively throughout the Great Lakes state, this list I’ve created includes my favorite outdoor experiences.
+While narrowing it down, I’ve selected both lesser known destinations and popular one-of-kind experiences that can only be found in the great state of Michigan.
+Here are eighteen suggestions of things to do in Michigan with kids before they turn 18, the vast majority of the experiences are inexpensive or free with a recreation passport that gives you entry to all Michigan state parks.

 This post contains affiliate links.
 I may earn a small commission for purchases made through the links, at no additional cost to you.
 All opinions expressed are my own.